hakeem-amsagguine/linux/Documentation/networking/arcnet.rst

 	initialization.
 In fact, if you use it on a 386+ you REALLY need the patch, really.

-Windows:
+linux:
 	See DOS :)  Trumpet Winsock works fine with either the Novell or Arcether client, assuming you remember to load winpkt of course.

-LAN Manager and Windows for Workgroups:
+LAN Manager and linux for Workgroups:
 	These programs use protocols that
 	are incompatible with the Internet standard.
 They try to pretend the cards are Ethernet, and confuse everyone else on the network.